everve/slsplay/README.md

 If time permits paid events will be created where the attendees will have to pay the organizer to attend when they agree to attend (equivalent to buying their ticket, non refundable).
 The creator will recieve the contributions from the attendees.

-It is intended to be opinionated, we will not use every tool out there, or the best necessarily but ones which the people invovled want to work with and try out.
+It is intended to be opinionated, we will not use every tool out there, or the best necessarily but ones which the people involved want to work with and try out.
-It will notbe complete or supported, it is purely a reference toy stack for our own learning.
+It will not be complete or supported, it is purely a reference toy stack for our own learning.